Project Grand Slam: History

 "The PGS Experience" (2017), which featured five new original songs by Robert plus live versions of four of the band's most popular songs.
 Jazziz Magazine called it "A 'must know about' album!"

 "Trippin'" (2018) went to #1 on the Billboard Jazz chart.
 It features 10 new original songs by Robert plus his inspired reimagined version of The Who's "I Can't Explain".
 The album was named a "Best Of 2018" by The Improper, and noted reviewer Jonathan Widran called it "A truly amazing album.”

 "Greetings From Serbia" (2019) contained the band's live set at the 2018 Nisville Jazz Festival.
 Skopemag called it “An amazingly magnetizing piece of music” while Mobangeles said “This record didn’t live up to any of my expectations – it exceeded them by a healthy mile or so.”

 "PGS 7" (2019), a new studio album, contained twelve new songs by Robert plus his inspired rendition of "The 'In' Crowd" by Dobie Gray.
 This album was called "Magnificent" (Vents Magazine), "Stunning!"
 (IndiePulse) and "Thrilling!"
 (IndieMusicReviews).

-"East Side Sessions" (2010) features 11 new songs by Robert including what may be the world's first Cowboy Jazz song, "The Pardners", plus "I Wanna Be Your Girl", Robert's female version of The Beatles' "I Wanna Be Your Man".
+"East Side Sessions" (2020) features 11 new songs by Robert including what may be the world's first Cowboy Jazz song, "The Pardners", plus "I Wanna Be Your Girl", Robert's female version of The Beatles' "I Wanna Be Your Man".
 The album has been called "Album Of The Year" by IndieShark.

 PGS has provided support for artists such as Blues Traveler, Edgar Winter, Boney James and Scott Weiland (formerly of Stone Temple Pilots), and performed at major venues including the Bergen Performing Arts Center, Ridgefield Playhouse, F.M.
 Kirby Performing Arts Center, Gramercy Theater, and Garcia’s at The Capitol Theater, while also performing at major clubs including The Blue Note, The Cutting Room, Iridium and a continuing a monthly residency at The Groove and Ashford & Simpson's Sugar Bar.

 Robert has been profiled in numerous magazines and websites including Downbeat and Bass Musician.

+Robert launched the "Follow Your Dream Podcast" In 2021.
+The podcast features interviews with musicians and other creative professionals and has attracted an international listener base.
+It also served as a release platform for new music by Robert and PGS.